agiza/stream-video-player/readme.txt

 * Fix!
 FireFox dotted border around the video removed, [more about this issue.](http://code.google.com/p/swfobject/wiki/faq#15._Why_do_I_see_a_dotted_border_around_my_SWF_when_using_Firefo)
 * Upgrade!
 A complete overhaul to the way the Tag Generator and the Media Library load WordPress dependencies, so no more issues with other plug-ins.
 * Fix!
 Aspect Ratio work the way it is supposed to in the Player.swf for "video" or "stream" provider, another fix to the JW Player original code.
-* Small fix to the tag generator to give suppor to the "adscode" attribute.
+* Small fix to the tag generator to give support to the "adscode" attribute.

 = 1.0.6 =
 * Added support for iPad